 - Reserve and resource volumes form the basis of the production profiles within the discounted cash flow model.
-The data generated for each cash generating unit takes into consideration the development plans approved by senior management and reasonable assumptions that an external party would apply in appraising the assets. - Commodity prices are in line with the company's long term view. - Sterling denominated revenues and costs are translated using foreign exchange rates consistent with a long-term planning view. - The discount rate reflects the estimated weighted average cost of capital rate.
-In 2020 an 8.8% pre-tax real discount rate was applied. - Tax rates are consistent with rates and laws that have been enacted or substantially enacted by the reporting date.
+The data generated for each cash generating unit takes into consideration the development plans approved by senior management and reasonable assumptions that an external party would apply in appraising the assets. - · Commodity prices are in line with the company's long term view. - Sterling denominated revenues and costs are translated using foreign exchange rates consistent with a long-term planning view. - The discount rate reflects the estimated weighted average cost of capital rate.
+In 2021 a 10.7% pre-tax real discount rate was applied. - Tax rates are consistent with rates and laws that have been enacted or substantially enacted by the reporting date.

-Following a review of the carrying value of the investment in ABIL, the directors have concluded that no impairment is required for 2020.
+Following a review of the carrying value of the investment in ABIL, the directors have concluded that no impairment is required for 2021.

-At 31 December 2020, the recoverable amount of ABIL was the same as the carrying value of the company's investment in ABIL and as a result no impairment has been made.
+At 31 December 2021, the recoverable amount of ABIL was higher than the carrying value of the company's investment in ABIL.
+As a result of this review, management has recognised the reversal of impairment charges recorded in previous years of \$454,110,000.

-Notes to the Financial Statements for the Year Ended 31 December 2020 (continued)
+Notes to the Financial Statements for the Year Ended 31 December 2021 (continued)